klehman-rally/bldeif/README.txt

        3) Save the file in UTF-8 format
        4) Use a monospace font
        5) Be consistent with the number of spaces you use to ident
-       6) On a line, the first occurence of a non-quoted # character indicates a comment, the # char and all chars to the right are ignored in processing
+       6) On a line, the first occurrence of a non-quoted # character indicates a comment, the # char and all chars to the right are ignored in processing
        7) Keep the sections in the same order as is present in the sample.yml file
        8) Be aware that the colon char ':' is significant, it separates a key from the value.